Shadow Work: Connecting and Integrating With Your Suppressed Self

-In this whole section of the spiritual aspect of the shadow article series, we have seen how the shadow can be addressed by tapping on resources beyond ourselves.
+In this whole section of the spiritual aspect of the shadow work guide, we have seen how the shadow can be addressed by tapping on resources beyond ourselves.

 Just as most of these shadows are formed in a social manner, a manner that is beyond us, it is necessary that we utilize energies and powers that are beyond us as well.

-By placing an important value on spiritual ways, we get to harness and tap on methods which will place us on a higher level of ourselves.
+By placing an important value on spiritual ways, we get to harness and tap into methods which will place us on a higher level of ourselves.

 In doing this, we get to perceive ourselves at a distance, with less contraction and discord.

 This will allow us to sort our shadows, pushing it apart from us through vibrations, earthly energies, and cosmic energies.

 Finally, in this whole shadow work series we have seen basically in a more comprehensive manner how our shadows operate and how they are influenced by others.